 Just like people, animals need vitamins and minerals to sustain their health.

-We have previously discussed Clara Davis’ famous study showing that young children, left to themselves, instinctively choose to eat a well-balanced diet (see Science Speculation section in my earlier blog Why Diet Drinks Don’t Help You Diet).
-As adults we tend to ignore our inner voices and instead use advertising and word-of-mouth to decide when we need to bolster our normal foods by taking additional vitamins and supplements.
+We have previously discussed Clara Davis’ famous study of young children.
+Left to themselves they instinctively chose to eat a well-balanced diet.
+(See Science Speculation section in my earlier blog Why Diet Drinks Don’t Help You Diet.)
+In contrast, as adults we tend to ignore our inner voices.
+Instead, we use advertising and word-of-mouth to decide when we need to bolster our normal foods with additional vitamins and supplements.

 Animals seem to have built-in knowledge of what they need to eat for their health.
 This is the sort of behavior we call instinct rather than intelligence.
-It’s well known that animals will visit salt licks or mineral licks and in some cases eat mineral-rich dirt to acquire calcium, magnesium and other elements.
+Scientists know that animals regularly visit salt licks or mineral licks.
+Also, some animals eat mineral-rich dirt to acquire calcium, magnesium and other elements.
 Thus a basic element of survival for many animals is the ability to seek out animal minerals and animal vitamins.

-Birds are also motivated to seek out minerals, especially calcium that they need to produce eggs with strong shells.
+Birds also seek out minerals, especially calcium that they need to produce eggs with strong shells.
 However, we will now meet one of the truly smart birds, a parrot that not only finds but also manufactures its own dietary supplement.

 Smart Birds: Greater Vasa Parrots

-Our newest champion among smart birds is the Greater Vasa Parrot, whose handsome face and beak appear at the beginning of this blog.
+Our newest champion among smart birds is the Greater Vasa Parrot.
+Its handsome face and beak appear at the beginning of this blog.

-This parrot is normally a light charcoal gray, although the females show starkly different coloration during mating season.
+This parrot is normally a light charcoal gray.
+However, the females show starkly different coloration during mating season.
 It is a big bird – 20 inches (50 cm) from head to tail!

 Greater vasa parrots are not normally kept as pets.
 They are active by nature and so large that they need a lot of space to fly, stretch and play.
-They are extremely vigorous eaters: one is advised not to try hand-feeding them because their feeding response is so aggressive.
+They are extremely vigorous eaters.
+You should not try to hand-feed one because their feeding response is so aggressive.
 (Ouch!)

 The greater vasa parrot is native to Madagascar and the nearby Comoros Islands.
 Although they have been observed in the wild their behavior is not well understood.
-For that reason, a recent study of 10 parrots at the Lincolnshire Wildlife Park in UK yielded unexpected and interesting information about these smart birds.
+Consequently, a recent study of 10 parrots at the Lincolnshire Wildlife Park in UK yielded unexpected and interesting information about these smart birds.

 Smart Birds as Compounding Pharmacists

-Megan Lambert, Amanda Seed and Katie Slocombe are three psychologists at the University of York and the University of St Andrews in UK who recently reported new discoveries about these parrots.
+Megan Lambert, Amanda Seed and Katie Slocombe are three psychologists at the University of York and the University of St Andrews in UK.
+They recently reported new discoveries about these parrots.

 This report is the first observation of tool use by these smart birds.
 More importantly, it’s the first known instance of any animal using tools to produce a dietary supplement.
 The fact that the parrots have alleviated their problem of beak wear is yet another bonus.
 Smart birds, indeed!